cs1302uga/cs1302-gallery/README.md

       to execute the search query specified in the query text field, gather the images associated with the query response, and update the images in the main content area of the application accordingly.
-If less than twenty (20) images are gathered, then a dialog should be displayed to the user with an appropriate error message, and the main content area should not be updated.
-If twenty (20) or more images are gathered, then the images not chosen for display in the main content area of the application should be remembered in order to facilitate the random replacement described for the main content of the application.
+If less than twenty one (21) images are gathered, then a dialog should be displayed to the user with an appropriate error message, and the main content area should not be updated.
+If twenty one (21) or more images are gathered, then the images not chosen for display in the main content area of the application should be remembered in order to facilitate the random replacement described for the main content of the application.